Installation

 To run the container run the following command line:

-docker run -d --rm --name my_phage_box -p 3000:3000 vestalisvirginis/synphage:<tag>
+docker run -d --rm --name my_phage_box -p 3000:3000 vestalisvirginis/synphage:<tag>Image version

 The

-of the downloaded image.Tip
+<tag>corresponds to the<tag>of the downloaded image.Tip

 -